Please note: NAR's Board of Directors adopted the revisions effective July 1, 2018.

 16. Will MLSs still have established jurisdictions?

-Rather than jurisdictions, MLSs will define their “service area.”
-The MLS’s service area will reflect their natural market and be re-evaluated from time to time.
-All references to MLS “jurisdiction” or “territory” within MLS policy and NAR’s model documents will change to MLS “service area” reflecting the true nature of the MLS’s area.
-This will also help eliminate confusion over the MLS’s service area compared to the jurisdiction of the shareholder association(s) jurisdiction.
+Rather than jurisdictions, MLSs can now define their “service area.”
+The MLS’s service area should reflect natural markets and be evaluated by the MLS from time to time.
+All references to MLS “jurisdiction” or “territory” within NAR’s MLS policy and model documents have been changed to MLS “service area” to reflect the true nature of the MLS’s area.
+This will also help eliminate confusion over the MLS’s service area compared to the shareholder association(s) jurisdiction.

 17. Must an MLS recertify a licensee’s subscription waiver?

-The policy does not require licensees to recertify their MLS subscription waiver on a regular basis.
-That decision is best left to the determination of each local MLS.
+Policy does not require licensees to recertify their MLS subscription waiver on a regular basis.
+Whether, and how often, waiver recipients must recertify is best left to the determination of each local MLS.

-18. Will these changes affect IDX or VOW?
+18. Do these changes affect IDX or VOW?

-No, individuals who participate or subscribe to an MLS will still be able to display MLS data consistent with the local IDX and VOW rules.
-Those who do not participate or subscribe to an MLS will not have access to the benefits of that service’s IDX and VOW programs, or any other benefits of that service.
+No, individuals who participate or subscribe to an MLS are still able to display MLS data consistent with the local IDX and VOW rules.
+Those who do not participate or subscribe to an MLS, including those who receive a waiver, will not have the display benefits of the service’s IDX and VOW programs, or any other benefits of the service.
+Waiver recipients are not precluded from viewing IDX or other public displays of property information for use in their brokerage activities.

 19. Has the ability to expand an MLS’s “service area” beyond that of the shareholder association(s) jurisdiction changed?

-No. Under existing policy, an MLS has the ability to expand its service area to encompass natural market areas.
+No. Under existing policy, an MLS has always had the ability to expand its service area to encompass natural market areas.
 That expanded service area does not affect participation or subscription fees, although it can affect which listings of a broker’s must be filed with the service.
-(Revised 10/24/2017)

-20. Under the proposal, can an MLS require secondary membership as a condition of MLS Participation?
+20. Can an MLS require secondary membership as a condition of MLS Participation?

 No. As established under existing policy, MLS Participation is available to any REALTOR® principal regardless of where they hold membership.
 An MLS cannot require local REALTOR® membership as a prerequisite to MLS access.